Jun-depo/Sharp-ratio/README.md

 252 is used as there are 252 trading days per year

 Initially, 20 stocks selected from QQQ will be analyzed over 11 year period (2007-01-01 to 2018-01-01).
-Each stock have 11 sharp ratio numbers corresponding to 11 year data.
+Each stock will have
+11 sharp ratio numbers corresponding to 11 year data.
 Each SAR will be paired with the next year ASR of the same stock, then analyzed for their correlation (more detail description will be provided).
 Each stock will have 10 pairs.
 There will be total 200 pairs.